- Learn how to confidently start a painting.

 They will not show in the final painting.

-how to start painting a picture
+how-to painting a picture

 The groundwork is laid.
 Now comes the fun part - the joy of painting a picture!